nyc-london/dsp/05a-python.md

 [0, 2, 8, 34]

+# 4. Set Comprehsion

->> A set comprehension is similar to a list comprehension, but returns a set and not a list.
+A set comprehension is similar to a list comprehension, but returns a set and not a list.
 Syntactically, curly brackets are used instead of square brackets to create a set.

 >>> from math import sqrt
 >>> n = 100